 Remediation

 It’s simple to resolve remediation pain.
 Efficiently updating your existing customer base, can be achieved with our automated and scalable solutions, no matter how complex your remediation project.
-The automated collection of data/documentation, combined with the latest digital and biometric identity verification tools, will ensure you are compliant with AML, KYC, KYB and other regulatory requirements, including MiFID II.
+Automating processes of collection of data/documentation, combined with the latest digital and biometric identity verification tools, will ensure you are compliant with AML, KYC, KYB and other regulatory requirements, including MiFID II.

 There is only one obstacle, inflexibility, but that should be consigned to the past.